 This section in chapter one gives the researcher the opportunity to define the terms on which the research project will depend.
-The researcher will clearly define exactly what the research project will cover, based on usage in current literature.
-The researcher should justify any unusual uses of a term.
+The researcher will clearly define using external sources and citations exactly what the research project will cover, based on usage in current literature.
+The researcher does not simply make up definitions, rather from the literature should justify them.
 For example, if the researcher wants to focus on a church growth research project, using a unique approach with a new label, the use of the new label needs to be defended.
-Definitions can be foregone if there are no unique uses of terms in the thesis project.28
+Definitions can be foregone if there are no unique uses of terms in the thesis project.
+As with any listing of elements in Turabian or a dictionary, the definitions should be in alphabetical order.